lazarevia/NetEngineer/Labworks/Lab_03/Implement_DHCPv4/README.md

 on R1 we will continue with
 ```
 R1#conf t
-R1#(config)#interface g0/0/0
+R1#(config)#interface e0/0
 R1#(config-if)ip address 10.0.0.1 255.255.255.252
 R2#(config-if)#no shutdown
 ```

 c.
-Configure a default route on each router pointed to the IP address of G0/0/0 on the other router. on R2 we will do
+Configure a default route on each router pointed to the IP address of G0/0/0 (e0/0)on the other router. on R2 we will do
 ```
 R2#(config)#ip route 0.0.0.0 0.0.0.0 10.0.0.1